 - Make available a wide diversity of points of view, subjects, opinions, and modes of expression, reflecting the diversity of the community and world we inhabit, and the diversity of reader tastes and interests.
 No library material will be excluded because of the race, nationality, sex, or the political, social, or religious views of its author or its intended audience.

-- Provide materials to meet the recreation and information needs and interests of our patrons.
+- Provide materials to meet the recreation and information needs and interests of our patrons and organize those materials in age-appropriate collections.

 - Make available current, accurate, and useful information to encourage lifelong learning by independent adult learners.